 To increase your chance of a stress and blood free effort, start with the basics.
 Long before its nails actually need trimming, get your dog used to having its feet handled in a relaxed manner.
 In a puppy, this can be achieved easily by using a nail file to shorten the nails gently, while watching television or sitting quietly.
 In older dogs, you could use food rewards as a positive motivator.
 If he wriggles as you play with his paws, ignore the behaviour, but when he sits still, reward him with a tiny treat.
 He will gradually put two and two together.
 Next, make sure you have a strong, well-maintained, sharp pair of nail clippers specifically designed for dogs.
 Generally, you will find that the better the clipper, the higher the price, and you really do want a quality blade for a clean cut.

-How to clip a dog's nails and avoid bleeding
+How to trim a dog's nails and avoid bleeding

 To enhance your understanding of nail trimming techniques, you need to know the anatomy of the toenail.
 Within the centre of each toenail is the blood and nerve supply for the nail called the “quick”.
 In clear white toenails it is easy to see – just look for the pinkish area in the middle of the nail.
 You want to avoid cutting into the quick at all costs because it is rich with blood vessels and painful nerve endings.